Fast-moving wildfire in the Canadian Rockies ravages the picturesque resort town of Jasper

 Parks Canada said in a post on X that there had been “no reported injuries,” adding that "Approximately 25,000 people were safely evacuated from the town of Jasper and Jasper National Park.
 All residents, visitors and responders are safe."

-Park officials said efforts to fight the fire were continuing and that it was not immediately possible to give details of the damage.
-They asked for patience, and said that the fire remains out of control despite a small amount of rain that fell overnight.
+Park officials said efforts to fight the fire were continuing and that it was too early to give details of the damage.
+They asked for patience, and said the fire remains out of control despite a small amount of rain that fell overnight.

+Annelies Lagger, who has owned and lived in the Austrian Haven B&B for 30 years, said she’s waiting to hear if it’s been destroyed but isn't optimistic because all the houses nearby are gone.
+She said she fled with her 13 cats and dog.

+“I have no clue where I go now.
+Heaven or hell.
+It was my life.
+You can imagine how much work it was,” she said.
+“I’m think I’m in shock."

 Prime Minister Justin Trudeau said his administration has approved Alberta’s request for federal assistance, including military resources.